What is Discounted Cash Flow (DCF)?

-- Step by Step Discounted Cash Flow Approach
+- 7 Step of Discounted Cash Flow Valuation Model

 Let us take a simple discounted cash flow example.
-If you have an option between receiving $100 today and obtaining $100 in a year time.
+Suppose you can choose between receiving $100 today and obtaining $100 in a year.
 Which one will you take?

-Here the chances are more than you will consider taking the money now because you can invest that $100 today and earn more than $100 in the next twelve months’ time.
-Obviously, you considered the money today because the money available today is worth more than the money in the future due to its potential earning capacity (time value of money concept)
+Here the chances are more that you will consider taking the money now because you can invest that $100 today and earn more than $100 in the next twelve months.
+So, you thought about the money today because it is worth more than the money in the future due to its potential earning capacity (time value of money conceptTime Value Of Money ConceptThe Time Value of Money (TVM) principle states that money received in the present is of higher worth than money received in the future because money received now can be invested and used to generate cash flows to the enterprise in the future in the form of interest or from future investment appreciation and reinvestment.).

-Now, apply the same calculation for all the cash you expect a company to be producing in the future and discount it to arrive the net present value and you can have a good understanding of the company’s value.
+Now, apply the same calculation for all the cash you expect a company to be producing in the future and discount it to arrive at the net present value.
+You can have a good understanding of the company’s value.

 - The thumb rule states that if the value reached through discounted cash flow analysis is higher than the current cost of the investment, the opportunity would be attractive.

-Here are the seven steps to Discounted Cash Flow Analysis –
+Here are the seven steps to Discounted Cash Flow (DCF) Analysis –

 - #1 – Projections of the Financial Statements